Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 import { TokenCredential, AccessToken } from "@azure/core-auth";

 class StaticTokenCredential implements TokenCredential {
+  // AccessToken is an object with two properties:
+  // - A "token" property with a string value.
-  constructor(private accessToken: AccessToken) {}
+  // - And an "expiresOnTimestamp" property with a numeric unix timestamp as its value. constructor(private accessToken: AccessToken) {}
   async getToken(): Promise<AccessToken> {
     return this.accessToken;